Home » Blog » DIY & Crafts » DIY Projects & Tips » How to Organize Your Garage in 5 Simple Steps

 • Put up – hang things on the wall

-In my previous post I shared how we first came up with a plan, then purged (and purged some more), then headed over to Home Depot to get the garage organization gear (prepare and purchase) from FastTrack.
+In my previous post I shared how we first came up with a plan, then purged (and purged some more), then purchased the garage organization gear (prepare and purchase) from FastTrack.
 This stuff is a godsend for us.
 It might have saved our sanity, for real.

-If you didn’t catch the before pictures and our plan for the space here, I’ll give you a reminder of how this space used to look.
+If you didn’t catch the before pictures and our plan for the space, I’ll give you a reminder of how this space used to look.
 Be warned, it’s not a pretty sight.
-Here’s the back wall.
+Here’s the back wall before we started the cleanout.
+Keeping it real, folks.

 garage organization project